 End Of Year Growth Mindset Interview

-Take a few minutes to encourage students to reflect, journal and embrace their achievements and goals.
-This free resource is a wonderful way to preserve memories from their school year and help them build the right mindset for the upcoming year.
+Take a few minutes to encourage students to reflect, journal and embrace their achievements and goals from the past year.
+This free resource is a wonderful way to preserve memories from their school year and help them build the right mindset for the upcoming year with guided reflections.